nephio-experimental/tko/PREPARATION.md

 -------

 Preparation plugins are triggered by the presence of specific preparable GVK.
-Other resources are ignored (it's assumed to be already prepared).
-Note that this is simply an optimization: we could potentially run all plugins, they would simply do nothing if they don't find supported resources.
+Other resources are ignored (they are assumed to be already prepared).

+Note that this is simply an optimization!
+We could potentially run *all* available plugins, they would simply do nothing if they don't find supported resources.

 Simply registering a preparation plugin for a GVK will automatically mark all resources of that type as preparable.
 Additionally, TKO has built-in preparation for some GVK,